 What makes the most secure VPN?

-First and foremost, you’ll should ensure your VPN has a quality no-logging policy.
+First and foremost, you should ensure your VPN has a quality no-logging policy.
 A core tenet of both private and secure VPNs, if the provider keeps no logs of you or your activity you can feel safe in the knowledge that in whatever circumstance – data breach, government investigation, server hack – your info will be safe, because it was never recorded in the first place.

 Then, you’ll want to see what protocol and encryption options you’ll have available to you.
-All the best VPNs use at least AES-256 encryption, and OpenVPN TCP support should be prioritized for security (and UDP is useful for maximum speeds).
+All the best services use at least AES-256 encryption, and OpenVPN TCP support should be prioritized for security (UDP is useful for maximum speeds).
 WireGuard is new, fast, and generally regarded as secure, and some VPNs like our top pick ExpressVPN have developed their own protocols.
 These tend to be fast and effective too – but many stand by OpenVPN for its proven reliability.